Celebrating five years logo

 AAAAI, American Academy of Allergy, Asthma, and Immunology; AAD, American Academy of Dermatology; ACAAI, American College of Allergy, Asthma, and Immunology.

-dThe worldwide patient number is largely comprised of patients treated with DUPIXENT from 10 countries (Canada, China, France, Germany, Italy, Japan, the Netherlands, Spain, UK, and US) and the rest of the world comprising ≈10% of this worldwide patient number.
-Data through December 2023.
+cThis worldwide number is largely comprised from 10 countries (Canada, China, France, Germany, Italy, Japan, the Netherlands, Spain, the UK, and the US), with the rest of the world comprising ≈10% of this number.
+This number is comprised of the following US approved indications: AD, asthma, CRSwNP, PN, and EoE.
+Data through August 2024.

-fInclusion in AAD and AAAAI/ACAAI AD Guidelines does not denote endorsement or recommendation of product use by AAD or AAAAI/ACAAI.
+dInclusion in AAD and AAAAI/ACAAI AD Guidelines does not denote endorsement or recommendation of product use by AAD and AAAAI/ACAAI.

-hMMIT Analysis March 2024.
+fMMIT Analysis June 2024.
 Analysis included DUPIXENT, tralokinumab, upadacitinib, and abrocitinib.

 Discover more experience with DUPIXENT